Licensing procedures

 There are some differences between the licensing procedures for large- and small-scale hydropower projects.
 Small-scale projects are defined as power plants that require a licence under the Water Resources Act and have an installed capacity of less than 10 MW, but do not involve regulation of the rate of flow in a river exceeding the limit that triggers licensing requirements under the Watercourse Regulation Act.
 Large-scale projects are power plants that require a licence under the Water Resources Act and have an installed capacity greater than 10 MW, and projects that regulate the rate of flow in a river and require a licence under the Watercourse Regulation Act.

-The Norwegian Water Resources and Energy Directorate has prepared guidelines (in Norwegian only) for administrative procedures for a number of different types of works in river systems.
+The Norwegian Water Resources and Energy Directorate has prepared guidelines (in Norwegian only) for the administrative procedures for a number of different types of installations in river systems.
 These include aquaculture facilities, the construction of small power plants, upgrades and renovation of existing power plants, construction in or across river systems, gravel pits and flood protection measures.

 Large-scale hydropower projects